Integrate R, Tableau and Excel

 The dataset in this example is extracted from the Capstone project within “Excel to MySQL: Analytic Techniques for Business”.
 This is a table containing information about properties for rent of a company, with information about short-term rent occupancy rate and the average nightly rent price.
 We also have data about the price at the 10th percentile and 90th percentile of similar properties in the same region.

-Raw data can be found in the link below.
+Raw data can be found in this link.

 Our business requirement is to find an optimized price for each property so that revenue can be maximized.
 Since revenue is a function of occupancy rate*nightly rent price*365 (assuming that the property can be rented throughout the year), we need to express occupancy rate as a function of nightly rent price, which can be done by simple linear regression